top of page

 About Us

 STEP@Pitt is the Service Dog in Training Education Program on Pitt's campus.
 STEP@Pitt is partnered with Canine Companions, a national nonprofit that provides highly trained service dogs to adults, children, and veterans at no cost to the individual.
-STEP@Pitt facilitates the relationship between Canine Companions and College Puppy Raisers.
+STEP@Pitt facilitates the relationship between Canine Companions and college puppy raisers.

 • Facebook